otodockal/subjective/README.md

 ### Initial State

 Get the initial state of the state.
-It's handy when you need to reset particular part of the state.
+It gets handy when you need to reset particular part of the state.

+## NOTES

 ### Immutable pattern

-Always use immutable pattern otherwise it will not work.
-With mutations, we cannot simply compare what's been changed, object reference is always the same.
+Always use [immutable pattern](https://glimmerjs.com/guides/tracked-properties) otherwise it will not work.
+We can't rely on mutations since object reference is always the same.

 ### Type-safety